Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 Wealthsimple Trade vs RBC Direct Investing: Admin & Other Fees

 Wealthsimple doesn’t charge account maintenance fees.
-It is also free to transfer your accounts out to another financial institution.
+It is also free to transfer your accounts to other financial institutions.

 RBC Direct Investing charges some account maintenance fees, including: